 If you have children, agree in advance on how to raise them.
 That way the kids can't pit one of you against the other.
 Always talk about discipline issues together before you present decisions to your children.
 You want to present a united front to your children so they can’t pit mom and dad against each other.
-It has been said that the way to best love to your children is to love their mother/father.
-Setting the example that your spouse is the most important person in your life will help your children feel secure in their family.
+It has been said that the way to best love your children is to love their mother/father.
+Setting the example that your spouse is the most important person in your life will help your children feel secure in their families.
 And your spouse will appreciate your effort as well.

 8) Say, “I Love You” Every Day

 Life can be full of surprises and you never know what day may be your last.
 Always tell your husband or wife that you love them, every day so you will have no regrets if something does happen.
-If it's hard to actually verbalize these words, and for some people it is, a hand written note, a card, or text works well too.I have heard of people thinking that their spouse loved them because they put the toilet seat down every time they used it.
+If it's hard to actually verbalize these words, and for some people it is, a handwritten note, a card, or text works well too.I have heard of people thinking that their spouse loved them because they put the toilet seat down every time they used it.
 Or she didn't leave her bar hanging on the back of the door daily.
 But actions are not usually enough.
 The actual words, "I love you" really do carry a lot of weight.